th-koeln-intia/ip-sprachassistent-team4/docs/pages/installation/auto-install-script/index.md

 # Autoinstall script

-This part is for every user, it's based on a script that installs all requested programms and it copies a basic working voice assistant to your raspberry.
+This part is for every user, it's based on a script that installs all requested programms and it copies a basic working voice assistant to your Raspberry Pi.